Companhia Siderurgica Nacional ADR (SID) Stock: Tracking the Weekly Performance - News Heater

-The stock of Companhia Siderurgica Nacional ADR (SID) has seen a 29.37% increase in the past week, with a 53.77% gain in the past month, and a 32.52% flourish in the past quarter.
-The volatility ratio for the week is 3.50%, and the volatility levels for the past 30 days are at 3.11% for SID.
-The simple moving average for the last 20 days is 31.16% for SID’s stock, with a simple moving average of 20.26% for the last 200 days.
+In the past week, SID stock has gone up by 4.38%, with a monthly gain of 42.20% and a quarterly surge of 28.10%.
+The volatility ratio for the week is 2.93%, and the volatility levels for the last 30 days are 3.16% for Companhia Siderurgica Nacional ADR The simple moving average for the last 20 days is 16.91% for SID stock, with a simple moving average of 14.42% for the last 200 days.

 Is It Worth Investing in Companhia Siderurgica Nacional ADR (NYSE: SID) Right Now?

-, and the 36-month beta value for SID is at 1.95.
-Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 as “hold,” and 2 as “sell.”
+Moreover, the 36-month beta value for SID is 1.99.
+Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 2 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023